cityscapesc/specobs/README.md

 **Q. What features can be contributed to the sources?**

 We encouage any feature that would make the spectrum observatory a more valuable resouce.
-We will do regular updates to the project, so any new feature you create can be lveraged by the entire community.
+We will do regular updates to the project, so any new feature you create can be leveraged by the entire community.

 **Q. What are the system requirements for coding the CityScape Spectrum Observatory?**